llestandi/llestandi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-  Hi, I'm Lucas, associate professor (MCF) at Ecole Centrale Nantes, France.
-I mostly focus on the following aspects Reduced Order Modeling (intrusive), Surrogate modeling (non-intrusive), Machine Learning for science, POD/SVD Dimension reduction, tensor decomposition.
-With various application fields e.g. Complex flows, Additive manufacturing of metals, etc.
+  Hi, I'm Lucas, associate professor (maitre de conférences) at [Ecole Centrale Nantes](https://www.ec-nantes.fr/english-version?l=1), France.
+I mostly focus my research as member of [GeM laboratory](https://gem.ec-nantes.fr/en/gem-institute-2/) on the following aspects Reduced Order Modeling (intrusive) and Surrogate modeling (non-intrusive) techniques.
+This involves playing with computers for Machine Learning (ML) for science, POD/SVD, and tensor decomposition.
+I'm technically a mechanician, so I apply these techniques to various problems e.g. Complex flows, Additive manufacturing of metals , etc.